nathan-gardner/SECON2023Robot/Documentation/Signoffs/MarkBeech-MadisonKelly-signoff-Power.md

 - Output voltage: 1.5 - 37 V
 - Max output current: 3 A
 - Max output power: 20 W
+- Switching frequency: 150 kHz
 - Adjustable via screw potentiometer
 - built in voltmeter

-"A typical output ripple voltage can range from approximately 0.5% to 3% of the output voltage" - LM2596 datasheet

-The output ripple at worst case will be $0.03(6) = 0.18 \ V = 180 \ mV$

 Buck converter boards will be used to drop the 12 V supply voltage to 6 V for all components needing 6 V to operate.
 These buck converters are shown on the electrical schematic above.

+According to the datasheet for the LM2596 part, a typical output ripple voltage can range from approximately 0.5% to 3% of the output voltage.
+This means The output ripple at worst case will be:

+ $0.03(6) = 0.18 \ V = 180 \ mV$

-Below is an LTSpice simulation of the buck converters in operation.
-As you can see, they step down the input voltage to the desired value as well as raise the current.
+Below is an LTSpice simulation of the noise ripple that could result from the buck converter board.
+A LC filter with a diode will be implemented on a solderless breadboard to flatten out the voltage

 (LTSPICE MODEL HERE)

-Due to issues with LTSpice, further simulations will use voltage drops as a representation for the buck converter model.
-Using the buck converter model itself caused many issues in regards to the simulation.
-Spice would crash each time the buck converter model was added to a schematic, regardless of if it was connected or not.
+As shown above the output voltage is regulated to 6 V with a small ripple of less than 1% of the output voltage.

 ### **Motor simulations**